Performing arts: Modern era

 The 19th century was a period of growth for the performing arts for all social classes, technical advances such as the introduction of gaslight to theatres, burlesque, minstrel dancing, and variety theatre.
 In ballet, women make great progress in the previously male-dominated art.

 Modern dance began in the late 19th century and early 20th century in response to the restrictions of traditional ballet.

 The arrival of Sergei Diaghilev's Ballets Russes (1909–1929) revolutionized ballet and the performing arts generally throughout the Western world, most importantly through Diaghilev's emphasis on collaboration, which brought choreographers, dancers, set designers/artists, composers and musicians together to revitalize and revolutionize ballet.
 It is extremely complex.

 Konstantin Stanislavski's "System" revolutionized acting in the early 20th century, and continues to have a major influence on actors of stage and screen to the current day.
 Both impressionism and modern realism were introduced to the stage during this period.

 With the invention of the motion picture in the late 19th century by Thomas Edison and the growth of the motion picture industry in Hollywood in the early 20th century, film became a dominant performance medium throughout the 20th and 21st centuries.

 Rhythm and blues, a cultural phenomenon of black America, rose to prominence in the early 20th century, influencing a range of later popular music styles internationally.

 In the 1930s Jean Rosenthal introduced what would become modern stage lighting, changing the nature of the stage as the Broadway musical became a phenomenon in the United States.

 Postwar

 Post-World War II performing arts were highlighted by the resurgence of both ballet and opera in the Western world.

-Postmodernism in performing arts dominated the 1960s to large extent.
+Postmodernism dominated the performing arts during the 1970s and the 1980s.

 African performing arts

 Indigenous African performance traditions are rooted in ritual, storytelling, movement, and music.
-Performances were communal with the storytellers and audience interacting and participating in call and response, which is characterized by a vocalist signing a phrase that is then echoed or responded to with a new phrase by the other performers and/or audience.
+Performances were communal with the storytellers and audience interacting and participating in call and response, which is characterized by a vocalist singing a phrase that is then echoed or responded to with a new phrase by the other performers and/or audience.
 This ancient tradition is rooted in many African cultures.